subpage flowers image

 CREATIVE WRITING

-This course includes explicit instruction and practice in writing poetry.
-Assignments include reading, analyzing and responding to published and student work and writing original work.
+This course includes explicit instruction and practice in writing a variety of short fiction forms, including short narratives, flash fiction and traditional short stories.
+Assignments include reading, analyzing and responding to published works and student work, as well as writing original work.
+Analysis of public readings and/or interviews with writers.

-This course includes explicit instruction and practice in reading and writing poetry at an advanced level.
-Assignments include reading, analyzing and responding to published and student work and writing original work.
-Class presentation and workshop leadership required.
+This course includes explicit instruction and practice in writing a variety of short fiction forms, including short narratives, flash fiction and traditional short stories.
+Assignments include reading, analyzing and responding to published works and student work, as well as writing original work.
+Class presentations and workshop leadership.
+Analysis of public readings and/or interviews with writers.

 Take a Creative Writing Course